-Physical distancing due to COVID-19 is a challenge, but most of us are fortunate to be able to turn to technology to work, connect, shop and get help.
+Physical distancing due to COVID-19 is a challenge, but many of us are fortunate to be able to turn to technology to work, connect, shop and get help.

 But many older adults – who are already more likely to experience isolation and its toll on physical, mental and social wellbeing – may not have the access and skills we take for granted.